DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |SetLeft| replace:: shift the braille display a specific amount to the right
 .. |SetSelectionEnd| replace:: set or change the end of the text selection
 .. |SetSelectionStart| replace:: set or change the start of the text selection
+.. |Settings| replace:: go to the Settings screen of the B2G User Interface
 .. |SleepTalkOff| replace:: speak only when awake
 .. |SleepTalkOn| replace:: speak even when asleep
 .. |SpeakFaster| replace:: increase the speech rate